Up to 50% off Ice Fishing | Up to 50% off Ice Fishing |Save Now

 Test the Support

 To make sure your shoes have all the support you need, try them on and take a few steps.
 Bend down and check if the arch holds, and jump up and down to make sure the cushioning is up to par.
-If the heel of your foot feels unstable, that’s probably a sign that the support isn’t sufficient and you should go for another pair.
-Also, you should make sure to walk around in the shoes for a while before making a purchase so you can be sure of your comfort level.
+Walking around will test if the heel of your foot feels unstable, which is a sign that the support isn’t sufficient and you should try another pair.

 Look for Quality Materials

-When choosing your training shoes, make sure to select models made from quality materials.
+When choosing your training shoes, make sure to select styles made from quality materials.
 This will ensure that your shoes last longer and provide the best possible protection for your feet.

 Whether you’re into weight lifting, cross-training, or agility training, finding the right training shoes can help you stay comfortable and safe during your workouts.
 With these tips in mind, you can be sure to find a pair of training shoes that will meet your needs so you can take your workouts to the next level.
 If you have any more questions about training shoes, stop into your local SCHEELS and speak with a Footwear Expert!